Raboo/something_fail/pages/01.blog/parted-multi-partition-alignment/item.md

 1. This Rainbow Chard blog only shows you how to align one partition.
 2. The rest of the Internet is drowning in examples on how to align one partition with parted.
-3. parted does handle alignment, but only under some circumstances wich are not fitting for a granular multi partition of a disk.
+3. parted does handle alignment, but only under some circumstances which are not fitting for a granular multi partition of a disk.
 4. Doing multiple partitions with parted and wanting to align them all is a real pain in the...

 So basically you can use parted to align multie partitions IF you use percentage.
 I tried